n-serrette/esphome_sd_card/components/sd_file_server/README.md

 * **url_prefix**: (Optional, string, default="file") : url prefix to acces the file page
 * **root_path**: (Optional, string, default="/"): sd card file system root

+# Notes

+* Trying to download large file will saturate the memory of the esp and make it crash